 Nobody wants blood clots in their life, that’s why we try to exercise regularly and manage our weight.
 However, there is evidence that turmeric reduces the risk of platelet aggregation which is essentially blood clotting.
 So stretch those legs and make a piping hot mug of Vegan Golden Milk, I enjoy the recipe by the minimalist baker.

 Fights Depression Symptoms

 For added pep in your step, add turmeric to your scrambled eggs in the morning.
 Depression is one of the most common mental health issues in the United States affecting people of all ages.
-According to a study published in journal Phytotherapy Research, curcumin impacts neurotransmitter function and may be as effective if not more effective than fluoxetine (PROZAC®).
-When given the option between an antidepressant or a holistic approach the answer is clear--let nature provide.
+According to a study published in the journal Phytotherapy Research, curcumin impacts neurotransmitter function and may be as effective if not more effective than fluoxetine (PROZAC®).
+When given the option between an antidepressant or a holistic solution, the answer is clear—let nature provide.

 I hope you’ve enjoyed the top five health benefits of adding turmeric to your meals and beauty routine.
 Next time you reach for your blender, consider my helpful suggestions.
 I love turmeric and so should you.
-Spend the afternoon experimenting and please share your innovative ideas.
+Spend the afternoon experimenting, and please share your innovative ideas below.